Home Page

 |

-usual position of a line set at right angles
+usual position---a line set at right angles

 to the wind, with the Committee boat at the starboard end.